farjan/MachineLearning/README.md

-# Stanford University
-# Andrew Ng Machine Learning Course Exercises and Algorithms
+# Stanford University Machine Learning Course Exercises and Algorithms - By Andrew Ng

 Python implementation of the Machine Learning exercises of an open course by Standford University by Andrew Ng available at coursera.org.